bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/cl_simulation_testing_setup.rst

 By changing the simulated gamestate and seeing how the robot reacts, we can test our behavior.
-If there are issues with the robots behavior, they most likely have to do with DSD configuration or different paralellism handling in ROS 2.
+If there are issues with the robots behavior, they most likely have to do with DSD configuration or different parallelism handling in ROS 2.
 To be able to visualize the current DSD execution, we can start ``rqt`` and in the ``Plugins`` menu select ``RoboCup -> DSD-Visualization``.
 This will show us the current DSD execution and can help in finding deadlocks or behavior execution logic issues.